blingblingdev/bitable-plugin-timestamp-to-date/README.md

-# Bitable Plugin Template

-Bitable Plugin Template is a React application designed to be a react application template for the Bitable platform.
+# Timestamp to Date Converter

+The Timestamp to Date Converter is a React component designed to facilitate the conversion of timestamp fields in a table to date fields.
+This component is built using React and leverages various UI components from the `@douyinfe/semi-ui` library.

+## Features

+- Select a table field containing timestamps.
+- Choose whether to convert timestamps with or without milliseconds.
+- Initiate the conversion process with the click of a button.
+- Display helpful notes and information.

 ## Prerequisites